KohkiMartinez/My-Portfolio/JavaScript/animal-trading-cards/README.md

 # Instructions

-Open card.html (on google chrome is recommende), and three animal trading cards will be displyed on the screen.
+Open card.html (on google chrome is recommended), and three animal trading cards will be displyed on the screen.